Kat Abughazaleh: Broadview ICE Facility incident and subsequent indictment

 In September 2025, in an incident that was recorded on video and posted on social media, Abughazaleh was thrown to the ground by an ICE agent during a protest at an ICE detention facility in Broadview, Illinois that was also attended by her primary opponents Bushra Amiwala and Daniel Biss.
 She later told MSNBC that she suffered minor injuries from the incident.
 Abughazaleh was indicted by the United States Department of Justice for her role in the protest in October 2025.
 The indictment alleged that she "physically hindered and impeded" a federal agent.
-The group that Abughazaleh was with is accused of banging against an official ICE vehicle, breaking one of its mirrors, and scratching the word "PIG" into it.
+The group that Abughazaleh was with was accused of banging against an official ICE vehicle, breaking one of its mirrors, and scratching the word "PIG" into it.
 She called the indictment a political prosecution and an attack on First Amendment rights.

+In May 2026, days before the case was set to go to trial, federal prosecutors dismissed with prejudice all charges against Abughazaleh and her co-defendants.
+The dismissal followed a closed-door hearing over redacted grand jury transcripts.
+Defense attorney Chris Parente said that during the hearing, the judge summarized multiple problems with the prosecution's grand jury actions, such as removing jurors who did not think that the defendants' actions merited indictment, and failing to disclose to the defense that the first grand jury who heard the case returned a no true bill.
+Parente added that he would move for sanctions, so the defendants could recover their attorney's fees.

+Final months

+Federal Election Commission campaign finance filings for the period up through December 31, 2025 show Abughazaleh led in fundraising with $2.7 million raised, with Biss and Fine the next most with each just below $2 million.
+In early 2025, super PACs paid for television and mailed advertisements criticizing Abughazaleh, leading to concerns about the role of "dark money" in the election.

+Abughazaleh speaking to supporters on election night (March 17, 2026).

+In February, Abughazaleh picked up endorsements from prominent progressives, including Rep. Ro Khanna, Justice Democrats as well as Peace, Accountability, and Leadership PAC, a group that formed to support candidates advocating for Palestine.
+Abughazaleh was also endorsed in the days leading up to the election by Rep. Ilhan Omar, Rep. Rashida Tlaib, and former Rep. Jamaal Bowman.

+After early voting began, journalist Brandy Zadrozny reported that a secretive group had approached influencers offering to pay them to make posts and videos questioning Abughazaleh's credibility.